Believe it or not, there are quite a few suitable powdered sugar substitutes and alternatives.

 For that reason, you may need to adjust your recipe.

 6. Hot Cocoa Mix

-One powdered milk substitute people often overlook is powdered cocoa.
+One powdered sugar substitute people often overlook is powdered cocoa.

 It might not be suitable for everything, but it’s certainly ideal for chocolate recipes.